The Kimberley, Australia | June/July 2025

 We couldn’t have asked for better weather to visit Bigge Island.
 The ship anchored off the beach and it was short and swift zodiac ride to shore.

-The beach was white with shells and coral washed up by the last storm through the area.
-To the right were the usual strong pillars of rock and cave and to the left flatter shallowed rocks with intermittent shrubs.
+The beach was strewn with white shells and coral, washed up by the last storm that swept through the area.
+To the right, the familiar sturdy rock pillars and cave stood firm, while to the left lay flatter, shallower rocks dotted with sparse shrubs.
 Rocky, the geologist was our walking guide and he introduced us to turtle tracks and nesting sites.
 We also came across vole and small wallaby scat.
 The walk up and across to the look over the island and back to the mangroves was full of interesting fauna and flora.
 The last stop was the cave art and this spanned rom thousands of years old to the arrival of Tasman.

 Back on board for lunch and an afternoon of talks from Marine Biologists and expedition crew.
 The ship set off on its long journey to Ashmore Reef and this remote part of Australia.
 Snorkelling tomorrow.